sknop/bootcamp-ami/README.md

 # Hints

-You can ignore the warnings and error messages with respect to `apt` and `debconf`
+You can ignore the warnings and error messages with respect to `apt` and `debconf`.

+The region needs to match the region chosen for bootcamp-vpc.

 Occasionally, Packer will fail to create the AMI because the default VPC in AWS is either not available or not correctly configured.
 In this case, modify the script